chiragparida/Simple-Bank-Management-System-/README.md

 View all transactions for a specific account
 View every transaction across all accounts

-Done By-Chirag Parida , Kaushik laxman gadipelly
+Done By-Chirag Parida , Kaushik Laxman Gadipelly